verticle-io/oculus/README.md

 oculus
 ======

-Kubernetes event monitoring for [Fireboard](https:/fireboard.verticle.io)
+**Kubernetes event monitoring for [Fireboard](https:/fireboard.verticle.io)**

+Oculus is a small Spring Boot application that connects to the k8s api service and forwards the events in all namespaces to the Fireboard API.

 <img src="https://raw.githubusercontent.com/verticle-io/oculus/master/images/fireboard-oculus-5.png" alt="Screenshot" style="max-width:100%;">